FAQ: What Biden did — and didn’t do — after U.S. report on Khashoggi’s killing by Saudi agents

 What is the ‘Khashoggi ban’?

-The State Department on Friday unveiled the “Khashoggi Ban,” a directive to deny U.S. visas to “individuals who, acting on behalf of a foreign government, are believed to have been directly engaged in serious, extraterritorial counter-dissident activities.”
+The State Department on Friday unveiled the “Khashoggi ban,” a directive to deny U.S. visas to “individuals who, acting on behalf of a foreign government, are believed to have been directly engaged in serious, extraterritorial counter-dissident activities.”

 Blinken said 76 Saudi citizens will be banned as a result.
-But policy can be applied to cases of human rights abuses worldwide.
+But the policy can be applied to cases of human rights abuses worldwide.

-The Treasury Department additionally issued sanctions against a close aide to Mohammad: Ahmed al-Assiri, the deputy chief of Saudi intelligence.
+The Treasury Department additionally imposed sanctions on a close aide to Mohammed: Ahmed al-Assiri, the deputy chief of Saudi intelligence.
 Saudi prosecutors implicated Assiri in the Khashoggi murder plot, but he was exonerated in a closed-door trial, along with Saud al-Qahtani, a powerful royal media adviser.
 (Eight others were sentenced.)

 The crown prince fired Assiri just weeks after Khashoggi’s disappearance as the initial international pressure grew.